-- Highlight the required person, by pressing the \\ or \\ key, followed by the Select soft key or the key. - Select Remove.
+- Select a person from the list by pressing the or key, followed by the Select soft key or the key. - Select Remove.

-The call is ended with that participant, but you can continue to talk with the other participants.
+The call ends with that participant, but you can continue to talk with the other participants.

-End the multiparty call by closing the phone or pressing the ♠\1 key.
+End the multiparty call by closing the phone or pressing the ♠/⊕ key.